SpreeHertz/aternos-afk-abuser/README.md

 I'm not responsible for any damage caused by this software.
 Use it at your own risk.
 This was made for educational purposes only.

+### Features

+- Randomly travels destinations to bypass AFK system
+- Kills aggressive mobs on the way
+- Automatically consumes food if food saturation is low
+- Turn off/on features by changing values in [features.json]()
+- Warns in the console if the bot gets crashed, kicked, or disconnected
+- Radar (that can be viewed with your web browser) that shows the nearest entities

 ### Chat Commands